YichaoOU/DeepCats/README.md

 6. netVLAD is the second best comparing to LightVLAD.

 7. In the LightVLAD model, number of hidden neurons is more important than netvlad_cluster_size.

+To see the actual command, check out the job files in each folder.